St Mary Abbots Hospital

 St Mary Abbots Hospital was a hospital that operated from 1871 to 1992 at a site on Marloes Road in Kensington, London.

 History

 The hospital building, which was designed by Alfred Williams as a workhouse infirmary and built by John T. Chappell, was completed in 1871.
 It included a chapel dedicated to Saint Elizabeth of Hungary, whose foundation stone was laid on 17 April 1875 by Princess Louise, Duchess of Argyll.
-The hospital facilities became known as the Kensington Infirmary in 1912 and as St Mary Abbots Hospital in 1923.
+The workhouse was renamed the Kensington Institution in 1912 and the hospital the Kensington Infirmary.